qnx-ports/build-files/ports/opencv/README.md

 **NOTE**: QNX ports are only supported from a Linux host operating system

+Please make sure you have com.qnx.qnx800.target.screen.img_codecs QNX package installed to your SDP.

 # Compile the port for QNX in a Docker container

 Pre-requisite: Install Docker on Ubuntu https://docs.docker.com/engine/install/ubuntu/